gvwilson/thirdbit/src/fiction/iffy/index.md

 as it patrolled these abandoned tunnels.
 For all she knew it would take one look at the Marines and decide they were its true masters.
-But the bot took a step forward to butt her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.
+But the bot butted her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.

 The crippled bot rose on its three good legs.
 It didn't make a sound,
-but Iffy imagined that if it could have whined it would have.
+but Iffy imagined that it would have whined if it could have.
 "They'll be aright,"
 she told it as she took her seat on the dolly, wishing she believed her own words